Find Affordable College Courses

 $15,966 Average Tuition & Fees

-The excellent programs at Michigan State University helped the school earn the #3 place on this year’s ranking of the best museum studies schools in Michigan.
-Located in the city of East Lansing, Michigan State is a public school with a fairly large student population.
+Out of the 3 schools in Michigan that were part of this year’s ranking, Michigan State University landed the # 3 spot on the list.
+Located in the small city of East Lansing, Michigan State is a public school with a fairly large student population.

-Michigan State not only placed well in our value ranking, but it is also #4 on our Best Museum Studies Schools in Michigan list.
+Michigan State also made our Best Museum Studies Schools in Michigan list, coming in at #4.

 Best Value Museum Studies Colleges in the Great Lakes Region

-Explore all the Best Value Museum Studies Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Value Museum Studies Colleges in the Great Lakes Area or other specific states within that region.

 State Degrees Awarded